 My professional experience and training...

 I am certified by the American Bicycling Education Association as a Cycling Savvy Instructor (CSI) and by the League of American Bicyclists as a League Cycling Instructor (LCI).
-I am the only bicycling educator who is certified by both organizations, and I actively maintain my certification by staying current with the best practices in bicycling education.
+I am the only bicycling educator in Washington State, who is certified by both organizations, and I actively maintain my certification by staying current with the best practices in bicycling education.
 As a CSI and LCI, I have comprehensive training to teach bicycling traffic safety.
 I have been teaching bicycling traffic safety since 2012, when I was hired by Olympic College Bremerton as a bicycling instructor.
 BicycleTeacher is a direct outgrowth of my teaching at Olympic College, as I began to see that there were many people who could benefit from my services as a Bicycle Teacher.

 Here's my story...